Royalties are the mineral owner’s proportionate share of production as reserved in an oil and gas lease.

 Royalty interest owners receiving more than $10 and working interest owners receiving more than $600 annually receive IRS Form 1099.
 This summarizes your total payments and tax withholdings for the previous year.

-Contact our accounting department at (346) 224-2400 to stop payment if your check is lost or stolen.
+Contact our Owner Relations Department at (346) 224-2404 to stop payment if your check is lost or stolen.
 Please have the following information ready when you call: your name, owner number and check date.
-We will stop payment on your check and issue a replacement within 10 days.
-If your check is outdated, void the check, and send it back to Royalty Relations with a written request for a new check.
+We will stop payment on your check and issue a replacement.
+If your check is outdated, void the check, and send it back to Owner Relations with a written request for a new check.

 Many factors contribute to your payment, including: market conditions, fluctuating commodity prices, regulatory or contractual changes, production volumes, seasonal conditions and well downtime.